OutSystems/docs-product/src/develop/seo/seo-friendly-url-traditional.md

 </div>

-An eSpace Alias is an alternative eSpace name to be used in URLs: normally a simpler, friendlier, and keyword relevant name.
-To check which eSpaces have aliases, select the ‘eSpace Alias List’ option.
+A module alias is an alternative module name to be used in URLs: normally a simpler, friendlier, and keyword relevant name.
+To check which module have aliases, select the ‘Module Alias List’ option.

 To set eSpaces aliases select the **Module Alias List** option.